 Children who go swimming will need a towel, swimming trunks or costume and brush or comb, carried in a waterproof bag.

-Uniform with the school logo can be purchased from Scholars, 2 Little Brittox, Devizes, SN10 1AR.
+Uniform with the school logo can be purchased online from OHM Clothing, at ohmclothing.co.uk , or from their shop at 31 Sheep Street, Devizes, SN10 1DJ.
 The company also stocks other items of navy and grey uniform.
 Other school uniform can be bought from local stores.
-Reading folders and PE bags are available to buy from the school.
+Reading folders are also available to buy from OHM and PE bags from the school.

 All items of clothing should be named in order to avoid confusion and to keep lost property to a minimum.